MeghnaP0705/kasparro-ai-agentic-content-generation-system-Meghna-P/README.md

 ## Quick Start
 ### ***NOTE***
-***Before running, delete the file in the output folder as I have included my output folder here as well in the github repository.
+***Before running, delete all the files in the output folder as I have included my output files here as well in the github repository.
 The files in output folder are obtained after running the code.***
 1. Install dependencies (optional - no external deps required):
 ```
 pip install -r requirements.txt